-against... children because of their sexual orientation and/or gender identity."140 Additionally, to meet its obligation to pursue full implementation of "the right of the child to the enjoyment of the highest attainable standard of health" recognized in CRC Art.
-24, Guyana must "take appropriate measures" to develop "family planning education and services."141
+discrimination of any kind," including sexual orientation.
+145 In a 2013 review of Guyana's efforts to meet its obligations under the CRC, the Committee on the Rights of the Child "urge[d]" the State to "ensure that its programmes address the situation of discrimination against . . . children because of their sexual orientation and/or gender identity.
+146 Additionally, to meet its obligation to pursue full implementation of "the right of the child to the enjoyment of the highest attainable standard of health" recognized in CRC Article 24, Guyana must "take appropriate measures" to develop "family planning education and services.
+147

-Furthermore, under CRC Art.
-19, Guyana must "take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence."
+Furthermore, under CRC Article 19, Guyana must "take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence."
 Mental violence, which is particularly relevant in school settings, includes:

 - "All forms of persistent harmful interactions with the child, for example, conveying to children that they are worthless, unloved, unwanted, [or] endangered . . . ;" - "Denying emotional responsiveness; neglecting mental health, medical and educational needs;" - "Insults, name-calling, humiliation, belittling, ridiculing and hurting a child's feelings;" and - "Psychological bullying and hazing by adults and other children, including via information and communication technologies (ICTs) such as mobile phones and the Internet (known as "cyberbullying")."
-143
+149

-The Committee on the Rights of the Child has also stressed that all State parties must "take adequate measures" to protect children "from all forms of violence 'without discrimination of any kind,' [including] prejudices . . . based on children's clothing and behaviour."144 The Committee further specified that State parties must "address discrimination against vulnerable or marginalized groups of children," including children who are "lesbian, gay, transgender or transsexual," and "make proactive efforts to ensure that such children are assured their right to protection on an equal basis with all other children."145 a.
-Bullying in Schools: A Silent Epidemic
+The Committee on the Rights of the Child has also stressed that all State parties must "take adequate measures" to protect children "from all forms of violence 'without discrimination of any kind,' [including] prejudices . . . based on children's clothing and behaviour."
+The Committee further specified that State parties must "address"